syskin/expressjs-boilerplate/README.md

 ## Boilerplate structure

-- api
+- api (All relatives folder and file for the API)
-  - routes (Declare all endpoints of your API and call associate controller)
+  - routes (Declare all endpoints of your API and call middleware, associate controller)
   - controller (Control the data in and out of an endpoint and call needed services)
   - middleware (Declare your middleware in this folder, usefull to execute some kind of code before calling a controller)
   - services (Call functions, repository or dependencies to execute specific job)